 Example: Buying or refinancing a building?
 Most credit policies allow for up to 15-year amortization of the loan, but it has a maturity or balloon at just 5 years.
 Do you really want to go through the loan process again in just 5 years?
 SBA allows us to go up to 25 years and there is never a balloon.
 Never worry about this loan again!

 What other types of loans qualify for SBA?

 Along with the two mentioned above, the SBA will allow us to give you much better terms on equipment, working capital, starting or expanding a franchise, and especially construction loans.
 Most banks will require a construction loan and then a permanent loan.
 Why should you have to pay the expense of two loans?
 We will simply do the long term loan with a 6-12 month construction, interest only, time period.

 Why don't other banks tell us about the advantages of SBA?

 In most cases, the other banks don't know SBA lending.
 They will tell you it takes too long or there is too much red tape involved.
-Not when you're working with the experts at First National Bank!
+Not when you're working with the experts at FNB!